aryanT-aficionado/Stellar-Evolution/README.md

 2. **Classify stars into evolutionary phases** (e.g., pre-main-sequence, main sequence, red giant, white dwarf) using unsupervised clustering techniques (e.g., Gaussian Mixture Models, DBSCAN).
 3. **Model main-sequence lifetimes** using survival analysis, treating the transition off the main sequence as an "event time" problem.
 4. **Validate the theoretical mass-lifetime relation** via Bayesian hierarchical modeling, quantifying uncertainties and deviations from canonical power laws.

-Ultimately, this work aims to establish a statistical framework that future studies can extend—making stellar evolution not just a theoretical narrative, but a quantitatively testable science.

 ---